smizell/graphablejson-js/README.md

 # Moveable JSON

 Moveable JSON is an idea for getting rid of the breaking changes we face with JSON and APIs.
+It allows client developers to specify a shape of data they expect.
+The library will then fetch the data from the API by looking for properties, following links if defined, and following pagination.
+GraphQL can also be used a syntax for specifying structure.

 ## Overview

-Moveable JSON starts with the idea that clients shouldn't care if there are one ore many values for a property.
+Moveable JSON starts with the idea that clients shouldn't care if there are one ore many values for a property and whether the value is included in the response or linked.
 This allows properties to evolve from a single value like a string to many values like an array of strings.
-It then builds upon this idea by allowing values to be links.
-This lets an API change a property from one included in a response to one that is linked.
-The client shouldn't care whether those values are included or linked.
+Beyond that, values can evolve to be their own resources in an API and be linked where they were once included.
+The client shouldn't care whether those values are included or linked and whether there are one or many.

 ## Usage